 What detergent do you use to Wash Allbirds?

-As we showed in the video, we use Oxiclean for the soles.
+As we showed in the video, we use Oxiclean for the insoles.
 We usually soak them a bit, then rinse and let dry.
 A little bit goes a long way.
 Too much Oxiclean take away the softness!

-How do you wash the Allbird Soles?
+How do you wash the soles of Allbirds?

 How do Allbirds look after washing?

 You can see photos from our full Allbirds review, but here is a quick photo comparison:

 You can see the structure doesn’t hold up as well with so many washes, but once you put on your feet – you can hardly notice the difference.
 I keep a pair of Allbirds for playing outside with the kiddo and going to the gym and another, new pair to wear around town.
 That way I can wear Allbirds all the time!